-If you know that you don’t like the way your kitchen cabinets look, but are still debating on how to solve that problem, compare the four different ways to get a new look.
+If you know that you don’t like the way your kitchen cabinets look but are still debating on how to solve that problem, compare the four different ways to get a new look.

 Painting Kitchen Cabinets

 Painting kitchen cabinets is one of the cheapest, easiest, quickest ways to improve the look of your kitchen.
 If the cabinets are professionally painted, that is!
 Most kitchen cabinets have tough, factory finishes, and painting them so that they look brand new is more complex than it seems.
-We’ve mastered the art and science of cabinet painting, in a multi-step process that’s designed to produce top quality, with minimal disruption.
+We have mastered the art and science of cabinet painting, in a multi-step process that’s designed to produce top quality, with minimal disruption.
 What is cabinet painting and what does it involve?
 We paint the boxes (frames) of your kitchen cabinets in place, by hand (with brushes and rollers), so you don’t have to empty them.
 And we also remove the doors and drawers, disassemble them, clean, sand, buff, caulk, and prime them – all before we ever apply the paint.
 We do the prep work and painting at our warehouse.

 Staining Kitchen Cabinets